- The Primacy of Sensibility: Scott Burton Writing on Art and Performance

 Current Major Projects:

-- Abstract Bodies in American Art, 1962–1976 (under contract with Yale University Press)
+- Abstract Bodies in American Art: Sculpture of the 1960s (under contract with Yale University Press)

-- Co-editor (with Julian Carter, California College of the Arts) of a special issue on transgender cultural production and analysis for the inaugural year of TSQ: Transgender Studies Quarterly (vol 1., no. 4, Fall 2014)
+- Co-editor (with Julian Carter and Trish Salah) of a special issue on transgender cultural production and analysis for the inaugural year of TSQ: Transgender Studies Quarterly (vol 1., no. 4, Fall 2014)

 - (ed.)
 Scott Burton: Collected Writings on Art and Performance, 1965–1975 (Soberscove Press, 2012)